-Apple’s AirPods are some of the best true wireless earbuds right now, but they aren’t perfect.
-From disconnected calls and pairing issues to basic audio woes, there’s a lot that can go wrong with any pair of true wireless earbuds — even those from Apple.
+The Apple AirPods — both the original model and the latest version, which some have dubbed AirPods 2 — are some of the best true wireless earbuds on the market, but they aren’t without their faults.
+Fear not, though, for we’re on hand to help.
 Whether your AirPods are giving you serious headaches, or you just have the feeling that something isn’t working right, we’ll help you diagnose (and hopefully fix) the most common AirPod problems.

 Find those Pods

 This may not be an actual issue with the buds themselves, but considering the size and wireless nature of the AirPods, this is a fairly common complaint.
 Fortunately, it’s easily fixed using Find My iPhone.

 To get started, launch the Find My iPhone app on your iOS device or head to the iCloud website, sign in with your Apple ID, and select Find My iPhone.
 From there, select your AirPods and you’ll see a map showing where they are, or their last location before they were powered off.
 If you see a green dot next to the icon for your AirPods, it means they’re turned on, and you can play a sound to easily locate them.
 If they’re turned off, the map should at least give you a starting point.